B.A. / M.D.

 BACCALAUREATE DEGREE

-• Students enrolled in the combined degree program at UMKC are required to complete a minimum of 38 hours of credit through the College of Arts and Sciences and/or the School of Biological Sciences subsequent to matriculation into the B.A./M.D. program regardless of the amount of previous credit earned.
+Students enrolled in the combined degree program at UMKC are required to complete a minimum of 38 hours of credit through the School of Humanities and Social Sciences and/or the School of Science and Engineering subsequent to matriculation into the B.A./M.D. program regardless of the amount of previous credit earned.

 DOCTOR OF MEDICINE DEGREE